-Book of the Month Club.
+Book of the Month Club, Pros, Cons and A Cautionary Tale.
 If you love books, you may have seen their ads or someone on Instagram hawking their books.

 So, I tried out a Book of the Month subscription a while back, and thought I’d share my cautionary experience.
-I’ve seen other reviews of it around, but BoTM has a referral program (i.e. the reviewer benefits when you subscribe) so please take those with a grain of salt.
+I’ve seen other reviews of it around, but BoTM has a referral program (i.e. the “reviewer”/affiliate earns money when you subscribe) so please take those with a grain of salt.

 I’m not a BoTM affiliate and I have no intention of becoming one.